PawelGerr/Thinktecture.Configuration/README.md

 # Use Cases

 **Thinktecture.Configuration** is able to use 2 kind of sources:
-* [IConfiguration](https://github.com/aspnet/Configuration) which in return has its own sources like [Environment Variables](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.EnvironmentVariables), [JSON Files](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json), [Command Line](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.CommandLine), [XML](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Xml), etc.
+* [IConfiguration](https://github.com/aspnet/Configuration) which in turn has its own sources like [Environment Variables](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.EnvironmentVariables), [JSON Files](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Json), [Command Line](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.CommandLine), [XML](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Xml), etc.
 * JSON files only

-Although the later one seems to be unnecessary it has some benefits over `IConfiguration`.
+Although the latter one seems to be unnecessary it has some benefits over `IConfiguration`.
-* `IConfiguration` suffers on information loss.
+* `IConfiguration` suffers from information loss.
 For examples
-    * If you are using a json file as the source and your configuration contains an array-property then you can't differentiate between (1) the array is empty `{ "myArray": [] }` and (2) array is missing at all `{ }`.
+    * If you are using a JSON file as the source and your configuration contains an array-property then you can't differentiate between (1) the array is empty `{ "myArray": [] }` and (2) array is missing at all `{ }`.
 The same goes for other reference types, i.e. classes.
     * Furthermore, `IConfiguration` is missing type information, it is a collection of key-value pairs of type `string`
     * If one of the keys contain accidentally the character `:` like `my:key` then the configuration `{ "my:key": 42 }` will be interpreted as `{ "my": { "key": 42 } }`
 * For deserialization of JSON you can use very powerful library [Newtonsoft JSON](http://www.newtonsoft.com/json).
 For `IConfiguration` we have the [ConfigurationBinder](https://github.com/aspnet/Configuration/tree/dev/src/Microsoft.Extensions.Configuration.Binder), which is being used by [IOptions\<T>](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.extensions.options.ioptions-1), but the binder is not extensible because it is a `static` class.